 Canada - Guyana Relations

-The Canadian diplomatic presence in Guyana started with the opening of the Commission of Canada in Georgetown, the capital, in March 1964.
+The Canadian diplomatic presence in Guyana started with the opening of the Commission of Canada in Georgetown, in March 1964.
 In May 1966, Guyana gained independence and full diplomatic relations were established.

-In Guyana, Canada is represented by the High Commission of Canada in Georgetown.
+In Guyana, Canada is represented by the High Commission of Canada to Guyana and Suriname in Georgetown.
 Since 2003, the High Commissioner is also Canada’s Plenipotentiary Representative to the Caribbean Community (CARICOM), which is headquartered in the greater Georgetown area.

 Guyana is represented in Canada by the High Commission of Guyana in Ottawa.
 Guyana also has a Consulate in Toronto.

 Canada and Guyana also share extensive people-to-people ties: the Guyanese diaspora in Canada is estimated to be around 200,000.
-Guyana benefits from bilateral funding through the Canada Fund for Local Initiatives; and the Canada’s Caribbean Regional (Development) Program, which also supports Caribbean collaboration and integration efforts.
+Guyana benefits from bilateral funding through the Canada Fund for Local Initiatives; and Canada’s Caribbean Regional Development program, which also supports Caribbean collaboration and integration efforts.

-Canada’s contributes to regional security activities throughout the Caribbean through its Anti-Crime Capacity Building Program (ACCBP) which contributes to several international organizations, including the Organization of American States (OAS) and UN Office on Drugs and Crime (UNODC), on programmes to build regional capacities to combat transnational organized crime.
-The ACCBP has contributed approximately $20 million from 2009-2013 to Caribbean security programming, particularly on police professionalization and justice reform, combating illicit drugs, anti-corruption projects and anti-money laundering efforts.
+Canada’s contributes to regional security activities throughout the Caribbean through its Anti-Crime Capacity Building Program which contributes to several international organizations, including the Organization of American States and UN Office on Drugs and Crime, on programmes to build regional capacities to combat transnational organized crime.

 - Date Modified: